 This is a pretty personal thing but there are some considerations you should think about:

-• Try and take the smallest suitcase you can so it fits into small cars & taxis and is easy to drag around on ferries and on cobblestone streets.
+- Try to take the smallest suitcase you can so it fits into small cars & taxis and is easy to drag around on ferries and on cobblestone streets.
+Many island flights are on small propeller planes with limited overhead bins and strict carry-on restrictions.

-• Whatever you use make sure it has very good quality wheels and/or is easy to carry.
+- Whatever you use, make sure it has very good quality wheels and/or is easy to carry and lift.

 More information is in the What to Pack Article.